Reniori/pulze-mini-tone-generator/README.md

 supplied was the device, the evidence, the methodology, the musical judgment, and the stubbornness.

-The Pulze Mini in question lives on the **Busketeer 9000**, a custom guitar I built with a complete 7-pedal analog signal chain inside the body.
-By the time signal reaches the Pulze it has already been through five to seven stages of analog processing, so the Pulze's job is everything downstream: amp, cab, modulation, time effects.
-The device has 200 preset slots and a phone app that edits one knob at a time.
-I wanted a personal library organized the way I think — working rig, genre catalog, artist catalog, amp study — and there was no programmatic way to make presets.
-The `.prst` format had no public documentation anywhere.
+It started as a personal need.
+The Pulze Mini sits in my own custom guitar rig (the Busketeer 9000), the device has 200 preset slots, and the official editing path is a phone app that moves one knob at a time.
+I wanted a library organized the way I think, and there was no programmatic way to make presets — the `.prst` format had no public documentation anywhere.
+What came out of solving that personal problem is general: a complete white-box model of the device that can compose any tone for anyone.

 So the question became: can a non-programmer reverse-engineer a proprietary binary format using an AI as the hands?
 The honest answer, twenty-some chat sessions later, is